ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 - Compliance Administrator

+### Directory data

+You must have enough data in your directory to be able to segment users.
+You could use attributes, such as group membership, department name, etc. as configured in Azure Active Directory (or your on-premises directory solution).

 ### PowerShell

 Currently, Information Barriers policies are defined and managed in Office 365 by using PowerShell cmdlets.
 This requires familiarity with PowerShell.
 Although several scenarios and examples of PowerShell cmdlets are provided in this article, you'll need to know additional details to define policies for your organization.